User Guides v3.0

 • Other bindings in this song or rack - all bindings in the same rack or song with this group selected will be scheduled relative to each other.

-• Other bindings invoked by the same trigger - all bindings invokes by the same triggering event will be scheduled relative to each other.
+• Other bindings invoked by the same event - all bindings invokes by the same triggering event will be scheduled relative to each other.

-The "Block Other Operations Until Complete" option specifies what happens if certain major operations occur (such as song or state switch, engine shutdown etc...) while the binding is in the pre-delay period:
+The "Pause song and state load operations until complete" option specifies what happens if certain major operations occur (such as song or state switch, engine shutdown etc...) while the binding is in the pre-delay period:

 • When enabled, the operation will block until the binding has fired.